JonGal/appengine-ml-demo/README.md

 gcloud app deploy app.yaml index.yaml --project <NAME–OF_PROJECT_YOU_CREATED>

-5) You will be prmopted to choose a region.
+5) You will be prompted to choose a region.
 Pick one closest to whereever you are demoing.

 6) Once the scrip ends, wait at least 15 minutes for all the indexes to finish building.